AstusRush/AMaDiA/External_Libraries/python_control_master/doc/conventions.rst

 available, although all of the standard algebraic manipulations can be performed.

+The FRD class is also used as the return type for the :func:`frequency_response` function (and the equivalent method for the :class:`StateSpace` and :class:`TransferFunction` classes).
+This object can be assigned to a tuple using

+    mag, phase, omega = response

+where `mag` is the magnitude (absolute value, not dB or log10) of the system frequency response, `phase` is the wrapped phase in radians of the system frequency response, and `omega` is the (sorted) frequencies at which the response was evaluated.
+If the system is SISO and the `squeeze` argument to :func:`frequency_response` is not True, `magnitude` and `phase` are 1D, indexed by frequency.
+If the system is not SISO or `squeeze` is False, the array is 3D, indexed by the output, input, and frequency.
+If `squeeze` is True then single-dimensional axes are removed.
+The processing of the `squeeze` keyword can be changed by calling the response function with a new
+argument:

+    mag, phase, omega = response(squeeze=False)

 Discrete time systems
 ---------------------
 A discrete time system is created by specifying a nonzero 'timebase', dt.
 The timebase argument can be given when a system is constructed:

-* dt = None: no timebase specified (default)
-* dt = 0: continuous time system
+* dt = 0: continuous time system (default)
 * dt > 0: discrete time system with sampling period 'dt'
 * dt = True: discrete time with unspecified sampling period
+* dt = None: no timebase specified

 Only the :class:`StateSpace`, :class:`TransferFunction`, and
 :class:`InputOutputSystem` classes allow explicit representation of discrete time systems.

 Systems must have compatible timebases in order to be combined.
-A system with timebase `None` can be combined with a system having a specified timebase; the result will have the timebase of the latter system.
-Similarly, a discrete time system with unspecified sampling time (`dt = True`) can be combined with a system having a specified sampling time;
-the result will be a discrete time system with the sample time of the latter system.
+A discrete time system with unspecified sampling time (`dt = True`) can be combined with a system having a specified sampling time; the result will be a discrete time system with the sample time of the latter system.
+Similarly, a system with timebase `None` can be combined with a system having a specified timebase; the result will have the timebase of the latter system.
 For continuous time systems, the :func:`sample_system` function or the :meth:`StateSpace.sample` and :meth:`TransferFunction.sample` methods can be used to create a discrete time system from a continuous time system.
 See :ref:`utility-and-conversions`.
+The default value of 'dt' can be changed by changing the value of ``control.config.defaults['control.default_dt']``.

 Conversion between representations
 ----------------------------------